planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 | Body, Small (large dog, etc.) | 2 |
 | Body, Large (Pony, etc.) | 8 |

 The Load for carrying someone includes Load they have on them.
-This can be important when carrying a hurt ally, packing mounts, etc. Every point of Load penalizes Swim (Move) Checks regardless of Frame.
+This can be important when carrying a hurt ally, packing mounts, etc. Every point of Load penalizes Swim (Move) Checks regardless of FRAME.

 Adventurers may drop bulky items such as backpacks or sacks to avoid encumbrance or distract pursuers.
 This is free but picking it back up is a Use Action.